IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 • Add a non-breaking column → Minor version bump.
 Keep backward compatibility for six months.

 • Rename or drop a column → Major bump.
-Keep old version until all consumers migrate.
+Keep the old version until all consumers migrate.

 • Change enum values → Add values is minor.
-Remove values is major.
+Removing values is major.

 • Tighten quality SLO → Patch.
 No breakage.